molnarg/tabnabbing-demo/README.md

 They don't open links in new tabs directly.
 Instead, they open a redirector page that sets `window.opener` to null, and then redirects the user to the destination using JavaScript.

+Opener is set to null automatically for links with `rel="noreferrer"`.
+Setting this on user provided links provides protection against this kind of attack.
+The cost of this solution is that the referring site won't show up as referrer in analytics on the referred sites.

 Chrome developers say in [this bug report](https://code.google.com/p/chromium/issues/detail?id=45008#c1)) that "There isn't really anything to fix here.
 The hostname is the only authoritative identifier for a site".